RZZT/Company-Documents/Other Documents/statement-of-principles.md

 UK company number 10951485

-This document was tabled at the Directors' meeting on Sunday 24 December 2017.
+This document was tabled and adopted at the Directors' meeting on Sunday 24 December 2017.

 # Statement of Principles